AviatrixSystems/Docs/HowTos/site2cloud_meraki.rst

 Configuring Site-to-site VPN in Meraki MX64
 ---------------------------------------------------------

-1. Login to your Meraki dashboard.
+1. Log in to your Meraki dashboard.
 2. In the Security appliance menu, select **Site-to-site VPN** under the Configure section.

    |meraki01|